doesthisusername/hat-tas/README.md

 The goal for this project is to be able to run TAS replay files for A Hat in Time.

-Currently, it supports replays that start immediately, as well as replays that wait for the act timer.
+Currently, it supports replays that start immediately, as well as replays that wait for the act timer to start.
+There is experimental support for replays that wait for the game timer to resume.

 hatTAS does not make any lasting modifications to the game.
 Rather, it patches it in memory.
 If it messes up anything, you should be able to restart the game and try again.